 Here’s how to back up your most important outside folders with OneDrive.

-How to Back Up Any Folder Using OneDrive
+How to Back Up Your Desktop, Pictures, and Documents Folders Using OneDrive

 - Click the OneDrive icon in the System Tray at the bottom-right corner of your screen (you may need to expand this area using the arrow icon).
 Select More > Settings.

 - Review the Space left in OneDrive after selection and make sure you’re happy with how you’re using your space.
-Click Start protection and OneDrive will begin syncing those folders.
+Click Start backup and OneDrive will begin syncing those folders.

 Once OneDrive uploads the contents of these folders, you can access them from anywhere you sign into OneDrive.
 This includes the apps on your phone, the web portal, and other PCs.
-In fact, enabling this one two computers will sync the contents of each folder.
+In fact, enabling this on two computers will sync the contents of each folder.
+If you run into syncing problems with OneDrive and Windows 10, check out these easy fixes.